Marcus Kazmierczak

 alias cd....: cd ../../../

-Autojump is a great utility which tracks your most common directories and then you can type j dirname and it will take you directly there.
-For example, if you are always editing files in /var/local/www/htdocs just typing j htdocs will take you there.
+Zoxide is a great utility that tracks your directories and allows you to jump to any by just typing fragments.
+For example, you can type z dirname and it will take you directly there.
+For example, if you are editing files in /Users/mkaz/src/mkaz/PROJ just typing z PROJ will take you there.

-You can install autojump using most package managers, see autojump repo for details and other features, for example `jo` jumps and opens.
+You can install Zoxide using most package managers, for example brew install zoxide

 There are mysterious functions called pushd, popd and dirs which use a stack to manage directories pushing them on and off the stack and changing directories as you go.
-I don't quite get how to use in real life.
-Drop in a comment if you do use them and in what setting.
+These commands have been around a long time, but I've never fully groked and incorporated into my flows.

 Learn Vim